 -

-If there are 3 or 4 of you, you can book 3 or 4 people in classic sleepers & select two adjacent 2-berth compartments with inter-connecting door.
+If there are 3 or 4 of you, you can book 3 or 4 people in Classic rooms & select two adjacent 2-berth rooms with inter-connecting door.

 -

 To get the cheapest prices, book as far ahead as you can, because prices rise as departure approaches.
-You're more likely to find the cheapest fares if you travel mid-week than on Friday or Sunday nights, which are the busiest.
-And obviously, June is busier than February or November.
-Cheaper fares are more plentiful on the lowland (Edinburgh/Glasgow) routes than highland (Inverness/Aberdeen) and are hardest to get on the Fort William route as this just has two sleeping-cars.
+You're more likely to find the cheapest fares mid-week rather than on busy Friday or Sunday nights.
+And obviously, May or June is busier than February or November.
+Cheaper fares are more plentiful on the lowland routes (Edinburgh/Glasgow) than highland routes (Inverness/Aberdeen).

 -